Alum industry in North Yorkshire: History

-The village of Sandsend, so called because that is where the sandy stretch of beach northwards from Whitby literally ends, was developed as a village for those employed at the nearby alum works.
+The village of Sandsend, so called because that is where the sandy stretch of beach northwards from Whitby ends, was developed as a village for those employed at the nearby alum works.
 The alum shale depths in the cliffs there reached almost 90 ft, and the coastal location was able to take advantage of sea transport.
 Inland locations were hampered by their lack of transport methods, whereas the coastal locations had easy access to the sea.
 Additionally, inland locations had the problem of overburden, which in the instances of coastal alum workings, the overburden was simply tipped into the sea.
 A lot of the inland locations, particularly the early ones around Guisborough, exported their alum through the Port of Whitby, which not only increased trade through Whitby, but led to growth of the town.

 The alum trade died-off largely as a result of aniline dyes (derived from coal-tar), which were introduced in 1856, being cheaper and less labour intensive to exploit.
 Whilst alum workings ceased operating in the second half of the 19th century, commercial exploitation of alum continued in the Sandsend area for a type of cement until well into the 20th century.
 The product was known as Mulgrave Cement, and was made at a plant in East Row (Sandsend) between 1811 and 1936.
 The cement was widely used locally for vases, tiles, pipes, chimney pots and concrete blocks.
 Some of the old alum sites have gained listed protection, whereas others, such as those at Saltwick Bay, have seen erosion destroy the old alum house on the beach, and coastal erosion threatens the entire site.